parrt/msds501/README.md

 **TEMPORAL COORDINATES.** Thursday/Friday Sec01 10am-12pm, Sec02 1-3pm; July 13 (Thu) - August 10 (Thu).

 **INSTRUCTION FORMAT**.
-Class runs for 4 hours on Monday and then 2 hours on Tuesday.
+Class runs for 2 hours, 2 days per week.
 Instructor-student interaction during lecture is encouraged and we'll mix in mini-exercises / labs during class.
-All programming will be done in the Python programming language, unless otherwise specified.
+All programming will be done in the Python 2 programming language, unless otherwise specified.

 **TARDINESS.** Please be on time for class.
 It is a big distraction if you come in late.